 Security patch management (patch management) is a practice designed to proactively prevent the exploitation of IT vulnerabilities that exist within an organization.
-By applying security related software or firmware updates (patches) to applicable IT systems, the expected result is reduced time and money spent dealing with exploits by reducing or eliminating the related vulnerability
+By applying security related software

 This standard relates specifically to vulnerabilities that can be addressed by a software or firmware update (patch) and applies to all software used on the Nexus entity's systems.
 The Vulnerability Scanning Standard should be followed for requirements on addressing non-patched vulnerabilities